Features Of Work With Hot Melt Equipment

-This leads to weakening the seam strength and can affect its integrity in the future.
+This leads to weakening of the seam strength and can affect its future integrity.

 It is very important that the hot-melt corresponds to the open time of the gluing operation.

-If the open time is too short, the surface will not soak, and gluing will not happen or it will dissolve in the near future.
+If the open time is too short, the surface will not soak, and gluing will not occur or it will dissolve soon after application.

-Open time to a certain extent can change due to adjustments in temperature and pressure.
+Open time can change due to adjustments in temperature and pressure, to a certain extent.

 Quantity of adhesive

 It is important that the optimum amount of hot melt adhesive is applied for quality gluing.
-If it is too much, this leads to problems with the open time and increased flow.
+If there is too much, it leads to problems with open time and increased flow.
 The glue can also be pressed outward in the pressing section.
-The cutoff on the nozzle may deteriorate; this leads to forming filaments and causes contamination of the equipment: excess glue can come off and adversely affect subsequent operations on the line (for example, smearing the conveyor rollers).
+The nozzle cut-off may deteriorate; this leads to filament formation and causes equipment contamination: excess glue can detach and adversely affect subsequent line operations (for example, smearing the conveyor rollers).